twisttaan/twisttaan/README.md

 My favorite coding languages are JavaScript and C#, my current project I'm working on is [Jamble] which is a Discord bot that uses the [Discord.js] libary to interact with the Discord API.
 My last project I worked on was [Hometime!] which was a small C# Unity game.

-Want to chat me up?
+Want to chat with me?
 Join [My Discord]!
 You can also get me on [Twitter] but to be honest, I'm most active on Discord.

 ### Github Stats